Lighting Technician Services

 Lighting technicians ready for French rigs

-Here is how this works in practice.
 Lighting technicians — known on French sets as électros — are the muscle and instinct behind the gaffer's plan.
-The technicians we book have rigged ARRI SkyPanels, Aputure LS series, HMI Pars, and tungsten Fresnels through Cité du Cinéma stage builds, Lyon studio interiors, and Bordeaux exterior all-night setups.
-They know French power standards, prep at TSF, Transpalux, Panavision Alga, and RVZ without translation friction, and they hold habilitation électrique certifications that satisfy French insurer and CST safety needs.
+The ones we book have rigged ARRI SkyPanels, Aputure LS series, HMI Pars, and tungsten Fresnels on Cité du Cinéma stage builds, Lyon studio interiors, and all-night Bordeaux exteriors.
+They know French power standards and prep at TSF, Transpalux, Panavision Alga, and RVZ with no language friction.
+Each one holds habilitation électrique certs that meet French insurer and CST safety rules.

-Here is the short of it.
-Day to day, that means an électro who can pre-rig a Paris feature interior before crew call, troubleshoot a power packs-fed exterior in the Verdon or on the Camargue, and strike a commercial stage build inside the time window the studio booked.
-We field crews from a single sparks for a Marseille interview through to full electric departments with best boy, rigging gaffer, and power packs operator for a Nice commercial.
-Most are bilingual French-English, used to global DPs and to working under the gaffer's direction on multi-week schedules.
+Day to day, that means an électro who can pre-rig a Paris feature interior before crew call, fix a power packs-fed exterior in the Verdon or on the Camargue, and strike a commercial stage build inside the window the studio booked.
+We field crews from a single sparks for a Marseille interview up through full electric departments with a best boy, rigging gaffer, and power packs operator for a Nice commercial.
+Most are bilingual French-English, at ease with global DPs and used to working under the gaffer on multi-week schedules.

 ACT 03